Carswell Air Force Base: 7th Bombardment Group

 Fort Worth AAF was assigned to the newly formed Strategic Air Command in March 1946, and on 1 October 1946, the 7th Bombardment Group, Very Heavy was activated.
 With its activation, the 7th became part of the Fifteenth Air Force (15 AF), headquartered at Colorado Springs, Colorado.
 Personnel and aircraft of the new group, consisting of the Boeing B-29 Superfortress, were transferred to Fort Worth AAF from the 92nd Bombardment Group at Spokane AAF, Washington.
 On 1 November 1946, the Eighth Air Force moved its headquarters to Fort Worth AAF from MacDill Field, Florida.

 With its B-29s, the 7th prepared its people for any combat eventuality that might arise, flying simulated bombing missions over various cities.
 On 5 July 1947, a flight of eight B-29s of the 492nd Bomb Squadron deployed from Fort Worth AAF to Yokota AB, Japan.
 Shortly after this, the detachment received orders to redeploy to Fort Worth AAF via Washington, D.C.
 The aircraft left Yokota AB on 2 August, flew over the Aleutian Islands, then into Anchorage, Alaska.
 From Anchorage the flight flew over Edmonton, Alberta, Canada, turned south and flew over Minnesota and Wisconsin.
 The bombers flew a low-level flight between The Pentagon and Washington Monument in the Capitol on 3 August.
 Completing this aerial demonstration, they headed for Fort Worth, landing 31 hours after launch from Japan and covering 7,086 miles.

 On 12 September, the group deployed 30 B-29s to Giebelstadt Army Airfield, near Würzburg, West Germany.
 This flight was the largest bomber formation flown from Fort Worth AAF overseas to date, landing in Germany on 13 September.
 During their ten-day stay, the group bombers participated in training operations over Europe, as well as a show-of-force display by the United States in the early part of the Cold War with the Soviet Union.
 The flight redeployed from Germany on 23 September.

+On 13 January 1948, Fort Worth AAF was renamed as Griffiss Air Force Base.
+On 29 January, the name was changed again, this time to Carswell Air Force Base.